Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 In 2016, we reflected that —

-• it is a somewhat rare experience that we have these scriptures and all have shared a national (general) election (this past Tuesday, November 8, 2016).
+• It is a somewhat rare experience that we have these scriptures and all have shared a national (general) election (this past Tuesday, November 8, 2016).

 • D2 encourages us to undertake an imaginative prayer with the last line of Malachi: … … There will arise // the sun of justice with its healing rays.